What Is Monistat?

 Monistat is available in the form of a vaginal suppository and a cream.
 The suppositories are available in a one-time dose (Monistat 1) and three-day dose used once a day before bed (Monistat 3).
 Monistat 7 is the vaginal cream form designed to be applied once every night for seven days.1

 While Monistat is an effective over-the-counter treatment for vaginal yeast infections, more people have begun using Monistat for hair growth.
 Applying Monistat on the scalp for hair growth may seem like a long shot, but it may actually have some potential.
 Read on to learn more.

+Monistat may help hair growth with certain types of hair loss.
 The main active ingredient in Monistat is miconazole nitrate, an effective antifungal agent.
 As an antifungal, miconazole may help to control certain forms of fungal scalp infections, particularly seborrheic dermatitis.
 Seborrheic dermatitis often contributes to dandruff, scaly patches, and a dry scalp, all of which may contribute to inflammation, irritation, and potential hair loss.
 This condition is associated with a fungus known as malasezzia, which is generally treated with creams to reduce inflammation and with antifungal medications.2

-How to Use Monistat for Hair Growth
+How Do You Use Monistat for Hair Growth

 Although miconazole may have some potential in promoting hair growth, there are currently no clinical trials or studies testing this ingredient’s effectiveness on hair growth or androgenic alopecia.
 In theory and based on anecdotal evidence, miconazole may have some potential effect on your hair, but sharing a similar structure with ketoconazole does not guarantee that it will work in the same way.